Bellevue Baptist Church: Music and theater

 The Bellevue's Girls Quartet, formed in 1928, sang at conferences and denominational meetings across the South.
 Bellevue's drama ministry, organized in 1951, was the first drama ministry in the Southern Baptist Convention.
 The ground floor of the 1952 sanctuary was designed for Christian theatre presentations like “The Robe” (1957, 1959) and “Ben Hur” (1961).
 In 1948, Bellevue called Thomas P. Lane to build a comprehensive music program for children through adults.
 He was the first full-time minister of music in the Southern Baptist Convention, and when he retired 38 years later, he had the longest tenure of any Southern Baptist Convention minister of music.
 For more than three decades, he directed the student nurse choir at Baptist Memorial Hospital known as the Nightingales.
 Lane served with three Bellevue pastors who were each elected Southern Baptist Convention president: Robert G. Lee, Ramsey Pollard, and Adrian Rogers.
 For the community they presented 38 consecutive performances of Handel's Messiah, as well as other classical works like The Seven Last Words of Christ and Mendelssohn's Elijah.
 Lane was awarded the Southern Baptist Convention's Church Music Award for Outstanding Service, and, in 1986, he was named Bellevue's Minister of Music Emeritus.

 Rogers served with two ministers of music: Thomas P. Lane and James D. Whitmire.
 After working together as pastor and minister of music at First Baptist Church in Merritt Island, Florida, Rogers and Whitmire reunited at Bellevue in 1975.
 Whitmire was minister of youth music until Lane's retirement in 1986.
 In December 2005, when he retired as senior minister of music, 5,000 adults and children were enrolled in Bellevue's vocal and instrumental programs.
 Whitmire premiered The Singing Christmas Tree in 1976, with a record attendance of high 56,000.

 Broadcasting

 On January 5, 1958, Bellevue became the first church in the world to broadcast worship services using its own television equipment.
 Under Pollard's leadership the church continued broadcasting services, upgrading to color cameras and equipment in 1970.
 Rather than sell it, the congregation voted to donate the original black and white television cameras and equipment to missions.
-Bellevue continues to broadcast services locally.
+Bellevue continued to broadcast services locally until 2025.